dij0s/PETAL/thesis/bachelor_thesis.typ

   code()[
     #raw(clarify_query_prompts_system, lang: "python")
   ],
   caption: "System prompt for the Clarify Query agent that defines its role in handling ambiguous or incomplete user requests by generating targeted clarification questions.
-The prompt instructs the agent to identify missing information, formulate clear and specific follow-up questions, and maintain a conversational tone while ensuring all necessary details for energy planning analysis are obtained from the user.",
+The prompt instructs the agent to identify missing information, formulate clear and specific follow-up questions and maintain a conversational tone while ensuring all necessary details for energy planning analysis are obtained from the user.",
   kind: "prompt",
   supplement: [Prompt],
 ) <clarify_query_system_prompt>